Aidenn8/Breast-Cancer-Detection/readme.md

       no_breast_cancer

    8) Make 2 more directories called "breast_cancer" and "no_breast_cancer" in each directory: "train", "val", and "test"
-   9) Move around 5% of the images from the "normal" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory "jetson-
+   9) Move around 5% of the images from the "normal" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory `jetson-
-      inference/python/training/classification/data/breast_cancer_detection/test/no_breast_cancer"
+      inference/python/training/classification/data/breast_cancer_detection/test/no_breast_cancer`
-   10) Move around 5% of the images from the "malignant" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory "jetson-
+   10) Move around 5% of the images from the "malignant" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory `jetson-
-       inference/python/training/classification/data/breast_cancer_detection/test/breast_cancer"
+       inference/python/training/classification/data/breast_cancer_detection/test/breast_cancer`
-   11) Move around 15%-25% of the images from the "normal" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory "jetson-
+   11) Move around 15%-25% of the images from the "normal" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory `jetson-
-       inference/python/training/classification/data/breast_cancer_detection/val/no_breast_cancer"
+       inference/python/training/classification/data/breast_cancer_detection/val/no_breast_cancer`
-   12) Move around 15%-25% of the images from the "malignant" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory "jetson-
+   12) Move around 15%-25% of the images from the "malignant" folder inside of the downloaded "ultrasounds" folder to the jetson-nano to the directory `jetson-
-       inference/python/training/classification/data/breast_cancer_detection/val/breast_cancer"
+       inference/python/training/classification/data/breast_cancer_detection/val/breast_cancer`
-   13) Put the remaining images from the "normal" folder to the directory "jetson-inference/python/training/classification/data/breast_cancer_detection/train/no_breast_cancer"
+   13) Put the remaining images from the "normal" folder to the directory `jetson-inference/python/training/classification/data/breast_cancer_detection/train/no_breast_cancer`
-   14) Put the remaining images from the "malignant" folder to the directory "jetson-inference/python/training/classification/data/breast_cancer_detection/train/breast_cancer"
+   14) Put the remaining images from the "malignant" folder to the directory `jetson-inference/python/training/classification/data/breast_cancer_detection/train/breast_cancer`
-   15) Make a new directory called "breast_cancer_detection" in "jetson-inference/python/training/classification/models"
+   15) Make a new directory called "breast_cancer_detection" in `jetson-inference/python/training/classification/models`